Updated 24 April 2019, 8:25 p.m.

 American actress Brie Larson admits to being “not particularly active.”
 In fact, she could not do a single push-up or pull-up.
-Leading up to the Captain Marvel’s theatrical release, however, the Oscar winner shows just how far her strength has come.
+Leading up to the Captain Marvel’s theatrical release in March 2019, however, the Oscar winner shows just how far her strength has come.

 In an Instagram post, Larson is seen pushing a 5,000-pound vehicle with a full gas tank, and the video easily made its rounds online.